-SBPA Graduate Hooding: December 14, 2017

-2017 Fall Commencement Exercise: December 17, 2017
+SBPA Graduate Hooding: December 13, 2018 Commencement Exercise: December 16, 2018

-Each course is scheduled to run on either: 1) Friday evenings 6:00pm-8:50pm and Saturdays 9:00am-12noon, or 2) Saturday afternoons 12:15pm-6:00pm.
-Some courses may be scheduled to meet on Sundays rather than Saturdays or at different days/times as arranged through consultation between Cohort members and the Instructor.
+Course Week begins on a Monday and ends on a Sunday.
+Each course is scheduled to run on either: 1) Friday evenings 6:00pm-8:40pm and Saturdays 9:00am-12noon, or 2) Saturday afternoons 12:20pm-6:00pm.
+Some courses maybe scheduled to meet on Sundays rather than Saturdays or at different days/times as arranged through consultation between Cohort members and the Instructor.
 All PMBA courses offered during this one-year cycle will meet at the Jesus & Eugenia Leon Guerrero School of Business & Public Administration Building on the UOG campus.
 Off campus activities or meetings may be scheduled by the instructor with prior notice from instructor.